Links

 Target - disease associations

-Each unique target - disease pair in the Open Targets Platform is defined as an association.
-For example, while there might be several pieces of evidence referring to CFTR and Cystic fibrosis from multiple sources, one single association contextualises all these information within the platform.
-Also, as multiple pieces of evidence might refer to the same or similar associations, a series of steps are required, in order to quantify their relative strength for a given association.
+Each unique target-disease pair in the Open Targets Platform is defined as an association.
+For example, while there might be several pieces of evidence referring to CFTR and Cystic fibrosis from multiple sources, one single association contextualises all this information within the Platform.
+Also, since multiple pieces of evidence might refer to the same or similar associations, the Platform undertakes a series of steps to quantify their relative strength for a given association.

 Ontological selection of evidence

-The most obvious type of association aggregates evidence referring to the specific target and disease.
-For example, when quantifying the association between inflammatory bowel disease and NOD2, evidence is sometimes collated when annotated with these two terms specifically.
+For example, the association between inflammatory bowel disease and NOD2 is annotated with multiple pieces of evidence referring to these two terms specifically.
 The Platform refers to associations described by aggregated evidence between two specific terms in our data sources as direct associations.
 By default, direct associations are displayed in the web application when listing associated diseases or phenotypes with a target of interest.

-Both direct and indirect associations can be queried using the GraphQL API and fixing a target or alternatively a disease or phenotype of interest.
-You can also download the entire dataset of direct and indirect associations from our data downloads page.
+Both direct and indirect associations can be queried using the GraphQL API or our data downloads page.

 Association scores